AmadeusITGroup/spark-perf-hikes/README.md

 # README

-This module allows to launch 'boundles' of snippets on Spark 3, where each boundle contains:
+This module allows to launch snippets on Spark 3, where each contains:

 - a scala snippet
 - the dependencies
 - the spark settings

 ## Getting started

 ### a.
 Initialize the environment